DaniilKharitonov/Two-Dimensional-Approximation/README.md

 # Two-Dimensional-Approximation
 Numerical Methods and Applications project.
-2 dimensional approximation by 2 methods by two different axis
+2 dimensional approximation using Residual Square Approximation by Y axis and Pade Method by X axis.